-Sophomore Jakob Poeltl earned 2015-16 Pac-12 Player of the Year honors – the program’s first POY since 2009 – and senior Brandon Taylor was named the program’s first-ever Pac-12 Scholar-Athlete of the Year.
-Poeltl would go on to be named the program’s second-consecutive consensus All-American under Krystkowiak, while also taking home the Pete Newell Big Man of the Year and Kareem Abdul-Jabbar Center of the Year awards.
+The 2015-16 regular season concluded with Poeltl, a sophomore, earning Pac-12 Player of the Year honors, the first in the program’s history since joining the league.
+Senior Brandon Taylor earned the program’s first-ever Pac-12 Scholar-Athlete of the Year award.
+Poeltl was a consensus second team All-American after being voted on to the first team by the Sporting News and the second team by three ogranizations.
+He also took home the Pete Newell Big Man of the Year and Kareem Abdul-Jabbar Center of the Year awards.

-The resurgence of the program under Krystkowiak has also ignited Utah’s fan base.
-The Utes averaged more than 12,000 fans at home games the past two years, and ranked second in the Pac-12 and No. 24 in the nation in home attendance in 2015-16 with an average of 12,998 fans per game.
+The resurgence of Utah basketball under Krystkowiak has ignited Utah’s fan base.
+The Utes have averaged more than 12,000 fans at home three of the past four seasons.
+Utah ranked second in the Pac-12 and No. 24 in the nation in home attendance in 2015-16.

 After a nine-year NBA playing career in six cities, Krystkowiak’s first coaching job was as an assistant coach at Montana from 1998-2000.
 The Grizzlies were the Big Sky champions in 2000.
 He then moved on to Old Dominion as an assistant in 2001-02 before signing on as the head coach of the CBA’s Idaho Stampede.
 In his lone season with the Stampede in 2003-04, he led the team to a 38-14 record and a berth in the CBA Finals.

 Krystkowiak spent the next two seasons as the head coach at Montana.
 The Grizzlies were Big Sky champions in 2004-05, winning the conference tournament and earning an automatic bid to the NCAA Tournament.
-They appeared in the Big Dance in 2006 as well, earning an at-large bid and advancing to the second round with an upset victory over fifth-seed Nevada.
-It was UM’s first NCAA tournament win since 1975.
-Montana finished the season with a 24-7 record, after going 18-13 in Krystkowiak's first season, losing to No. 1 seed Washington in the NCAA First Round.
+Montana finished 18-13 after losing to No. 1 seed Washington in the NCAA first round.
+The Grizzlies appeared in the Big Dance in 2006 as well, earning an at-large bid and advancing to the second round with an upset victory over fifth-seed Nevada in Utah’s Huntsman Center.
+It was UM’s first NCAA Tournament win since 1975.
+Montana finished the season with a 24-7 record.

 Krystkowiak made the Dean’s List four times at Montana, including in 1996, when he completed the degree he began over a decade earlier in business administration.
 He graduated with honors, boasting a 3.5 grade point average.